Clear DNS Cache From Your Local Machine

 Mountain Lion: sudo killall -HUP mDNSResponder

 Leopard: sudo lookupd -flushcache

 If you are using a Chrome web browser you can go to (chrome://net-internals/#dns) and clear host cache.

-One thing you must keep in mind that if you want to clear DNS cache, you must run the command prompt/terminal as an administrator.
-If you don’t do that probably; you would not be able to clear cache.
+If you don’t do that probably; you would not be able to clear the cache.
 A user could be set up with limited privileges on your system.
 A user must need administrative power to perform this action.